Now Reading

 ― Roger Penrose, The Emperor’s New Mind: Concerning Computers, Minds, and the Laws of Physics

-Penrose’s Orch OR theory is like a bridge between two seemingly disparate worlds: the physical world of neurons and the immaterial world of conscious experience.
+Penrose’s Orch OR theory is suggesting a bridge between two seemingly disparate worlds: the physical world of neurons and the immaterial world of conscious experience.
 This bridge, constructed from the building blocks of quantum mechanics, offers a path for us to traverse these two worlds, to explore the mysterious landscape of the mind from the vantage point of the physical brain.
-It is a journey that promises to reveal new insights into the nature of consciousness, the most enigmatic phenomenon in the universe.

 This perspective has significant implications for the field of cognitive geometry, which studies how humans and other animals understand and navigate the geometric properties of their environment.
 If Penrose’s ideas are correct, our ability to understand and manipulate geometric structures may be a fundamental aspect of consciousness, rooted in the quantum geometry of the brain itself.